vahi/pegasus-annex/nersc/README.md

 **Environment Variables**
 We add 2 environment variables
 * COLLECTOR_PORT - Set to *3306*
-* HOST_IP - Set to *pegasus-annex-loadbalancer.pegasus-workflows.development.svc.spin.nersc.org*
+* HOST_IP - Set to *pegasus-annex-loadbalancer.<nersc-username>-pegasus-workflows.development.svc.spin.nersc.org*

+**NOTE**: Replace the <nersc-username> with your nersc username.

+**Service Account Name**
+Set Service Account Name to default

 #### Security Context
-Now you need to add the security context to your submithost container
+Now you need to add the security context to your submithost container To do that Click on Security Context Under General in the submithost container menu

 You add the following capabilities to your container
 * CHOWN